Build a Homelab server using an old laptop

 Open the Feiniu App Center, search for and install the i915-sriov-dkms driver.

-Restart the virtual machine, and you should see the iGPU recognized normally:
+Restart the virtual machine, and you should see the integrated graphics card recognized normally:

 Note: After using GVT-g for a virtual machine, the VNC display within PVE will no longer output, and configuration can only be done via SSH.